TaylorChaseHunter/Alfred/README.md

 ## Roadmap

 - [X] Simply refactor for the moment.
+- [X] Implement DL models for automatic quote generation.
-- [ ] Refactor and compartmentalize the repository with future goals in mind.
+- [ ] Refine and implement the text generations into the model.
+- [ ] Create a method for retreiving book reviews from the internet.
-- [ ] Implement DL models for automatic quote generation.
+- [ ] Create method for summarizing book summaries after an internet query for the titles.

 See the [open issues](https://github.com/TaylorChaseHunter/Alfred/issues) for a full list of proposed features (and known issues).